Tennessee

 Standards and process

-The petition for a certificate must include a statement of criminal and employment history, references and endorsements, and a statement of why the petition should be granted. § 40-29-107(e).
+The procedure for petitioning for a certificate is described in Cara Suvall, Certifying Second Chances, 42 Cardozo Law Review 1175, 1200-1201 (2021), and it is onerous.
+The petition must include a statement of criminal and employment history, references and endorsements, and a statement of why the petition should be granted. § 40-29-107(e).
+Filing fees are determined on a county-by-county basis and may be several hundred dollars. § 40-29-107(c).
 The district attorney general in the county of conviction and of the petitioner’s current county of residence may submit filings and evidence in opposition to the petition, as may any victim of crimes by the petitioner. § 40-29-107(f), (g).
 The U.S. attorney may similarly resist the petition if the petitioner’s loss of rights was the result of a federal conviction. § 40-29-107(f).

 A petition may be granted only if the court finds all of the following by a preponderance of the evidence: